simonescaccia/IoTProject/Design.md

 ### Cloud system

 Data are stored on AWS for long term storage.
-These data can then be queried by farmers in order to gain insights about water usage and pipeline leakages.
+Then these data can be displayed by farmers in order to gain insights about water usage, in detail the water flow at the source, and pipeline leakages, with the indication of detected location.

 ## How to detect a leakage

-As a first step, we hava to reason about our principal requirement, leakage detection.
+As a first step, we have to reason about our main requirement, leakage detection.
 In particular, we need to do a feasibility study about how to detect a leakage in a pipeline first, and then how to detect it in a distributed system.
-The following images show our reasoning process.
+The following images show our reasoning process. <br> </br>

 ![no_leakage](./images/HowToDetectLeakages-No_leakage_situations.drawio.png)
+<br> </br>
 ![leakage](./images/HowToDetectLeakages-Leakage_situations.drawio.png)
+<br> </br>
 ![distributed_problem](./images/HowToDetectLeakages-Distributed_system_leakage_problem.drawio.png)
+<br> </br>
 ![distributed_solution](./images/HowToDetectLeakages-Distributed_system_leakage_solution.drawio.png)
+<br> </br>
 ![distributed_other](./images/HowToDetectLeakages-Distributed_system_other_leakages.drawio.png)

 ## Architecture